carlosjennings1991/kickstarter_analysis/README.md

 ![Successful vs Failed Kickstarter Plays](https://github.com/carlosjennings1991/kickstarter_analysis/blob/main/resources/Successful_vs_Unsuccessful_Plays.png)

 The above chart shows the mean number of campaigns donators and how much they donated.
 Interestingly, the mean donation size between successful and failed campaigns is not that much, around $17 ($89 for successful and $72 for failed campaigns).
 The key difference was in the number of donators.
 Successful campaigns had nearly 8 times as many donators as unsuccesful campaigns.
-This suggests the
+This suggests that campaigns do not succeed because of large donations but rather a broad base of small-dollar contributions.